AFTER THE TATTOO

 HOW DO I CARE FOR MY TATTOO?

 Upon completion, a new tattoo will generally continue to seep for a number of hours.
-Depending on the location of the tattoo and Meela’s recommendation, she will cover the affected area using plastic wrap at the end of each session.
-As your tattoo is essentially an open wound, this will seal the wound.
+Depending on the location of the tattoo, I will cover the affected area using plastic wrap at the end of each session.
+As your tattoo is essentially an open wound, this will cover the wound.
+If you have any sensitivities or allergies to adhesives, let me know ahead of time.
+You may experience some redness, swelling, warmth, slight fever after the tattoo session.
+This is normal, your body is reacting to heal a wound.
+You can take some pain medication, eat well and rest and you should feel better soon.

 WASHING YOUR TATTOO